-- Don’t use cotton as a base layer.
+Don’t use cotton as a base layer.
 Cotton, when it gets wet, gets cold.
-Instead use technical fabrics or wool to allow sweat to easily move off your skin.
+An adage to keep in mind (although sounds harsh) is "cotton kills".
+Instead, use technical fabrics or wool to allow sweat to easily move off your skin.

-- Keep your head and hands warm.
-It’s not difficult to find good winter gear, but you’ll probably want to experiment a little to find the right combination for you.
-My favourite headgear is a merino wool toque and I love my split finger mittens to keep some dexterity while also staying warmer.
+Keep your head and hands warm.
+It’s not difficult to find good winter gear, but you’ll probably want to experiment a little to find the right combination.
+Our favourite headgear is a merino wool toque and we love split finger mittens to keep some dexterity while also staying warmer.

-- Don’t underestimate quality socks.
+Don’t underestimate quality socks.
 Cold feet will ruin any outing so make sure that you have proper socks for the weather.
 Cotton is a bad idea but many of us find wool to be scratchy.
 Try merino wool socks or you could try layering.
 A thin polypropylene sock under a thicker sock could be great.
-I’ve also really enjoyed Ski socks that also keep my calves warm.
+Another option is Ski socks that are high enough to keep your calves warm.

-- Thin windproof/ breathable shells are better than one super insulation layer.
+Thin windproof/ breathable shells are better than one super insulation layer.
 When shopping for your outer layer of Jacket or pants, they are often the biggest expense of your winter wardrobe.
-We find that a thinner windproof jacket in a size large enough to fit over your layers with breathability features built in, such as armpit vents, are preferable over having one thick down filled jacket.
-North Face carries a jacket that works great as an outer layer and even comes with an isolation mid layer that you can remove.
+We find that a thinner windproof jacket large enough to fit over your layers with breathability features built in, such as armpit vents, is preferable over having one thick down-filled jacket.
+North Face carries a jacket that works great as an outer layer and even comes with an isolation mid-layer that you can remove.